-As featured in the Barnsley Chronicle on 9th November, Stephanie wrote her recent column on the upcoming Remembrance Day commemoration, and the importance of remembering the sacrifices made 100 years on.
+As featured in the Barnsley Chronicle on 29th March, Stephanie wrote her recent column on the crisis in our social care sector, and the increased pressures placed on vulnerable people who depend on it by this Government.
 You can read her full comments here.